ibm-cloud-docs/openwhisk/openwhisk_actions.md

   npm run deploy
   ```
   {: pre}

   Using the CLI:
   ```
   bx wsk action update my-action dist/bundle.js
   ```
   {: pre}

 Finally, the bundle file that is built by `webpack` doesn't support binary dependencies but rather JavaScript dependencies.
 So Action invocations will fail if the bundle depends on binary dependencies, because this is not included with the file `bundle.js`.

 ## Create action sequences
 {: #openwhisk_create_action_sequence}

-You can create an action that chains together a sequence of Actions.
+You can create an Action that chains together a sequence of Actions.

 Several utility Actions are provided in a package that is called `/whisk.system/utils` that you can use to create your first sequence.
 You can learn more about packages in the [Packages](./openwhisk_packages.html) section.

 1. Display the Actions in the `/whisk.system/utils` package.
   ```
-  wsk package get --summary /whisk.system/utils
+  bx wsk package get --summary /whisk.system/utils
   ```
   {: pre}

+  Output:
   ```
   package /whisk.system/utils: Building blocks that format and assemble data action /whisk.system/utils/head: Extract prefix of an array